 Christmas lights and decorations on the exterior of your home can bring Christmas spirit to even the biggest Grinch in the neighborhood.
 In some suburban neighborhoods, members will try to outdo one another which often draws onlookers from far and wide to appreciate the vibrant glow of these ornate displays.
 Citizens spend hundreds to thousands of dollars each year on their Christmas displays.
 The biggest takeaway is these displays are often well thought out and executed.
-The installations must take utmost care in protecting the exterior health of the home.
+The Christmas light installations must take utmost care in protecting the exterior health of the home.
 It is recommended you use specialized tools and clips to ensure your house remains exactly the same after the tree has long withered in the local landfill.
 Make no mistake, Christmas lights on your roof can cause serious damage if not hung with the same care as your Christmas stockings.
 Follow along for tips and tricks to ensure your home looks stunning during the holidays and for years afterwards.

 Please Refrain from Making Holes When Hanging Christmas Lights from Your Roof